zeplar-exe/FsTag/FsTag/docs/config.md

 %AppData%/fstag/config.json

 All configurations are editable, stored as JSON key-value pairs.
-That is, any key can have *any valid JSON value*.
-Note that most terminals will require backslashes to escape quotes.
+That is, a key can have *any valid JSON value*.
+Note that most terminals will require backslashes to escape characters such as quotes.

 ```shell
 > fstag config set some_config ""\"my_string_value\""